 San Francisco Photofacial Laser.
-Use the fotofacial pulse laser Technology To help reduce age lines and restore your skins youthful look.
-Learn the benefits and drawbacks of pulse laser technology.
-Find cost & IPL Photofacial near me.
+Intense Pulsed Light (IPL) technology to improve skin texture, tone and pigmentation.
+Learn the benefits and drawbacks of Photofacials.
+Find cost and IPL Photofacial near me.

 Photofacial – also sometimes spelled Fotofacial – is essentially a fancy word for Broad Band Light (BBL), a type of Intense Pulsed Light (IPL) energy that emits short, controlled bursts of broad spectrum light.
 Photofacials target dilated blood vessels, broken capillaries, brown pigment and even enlarged pores.
 Patients looking to improve any of these conditions would benefit from a series of 3-5 sessions with significant improvement in skin tone, texture, luminosity and smoothness.